 The SBA will defer loan payments for existing SBA borrowers (Small businesses who already have standard SBA 7(a), 504, or microloans), including principal, interest, and fees.
 This relief will also be available to new borrowers who take out an SBA loan within six months after the President signs the bill.
 While SBA borrowers are receiving the six month debt relief, they may apply for a PPP loan that provides capital to keep their employees on the job.
 Read More Here

-This Google sheet helps Colorado’s small businesses find alternative funding souces beyond the EIDL, PPP, and other federal loans and programs.
+This Google sheet helps Colorado’s small businesses find alternative funding sources beyond the EIDL, PPP, and other federal loans and programs.

 Colorado Lending Source – Small Business Emergency Loans